Sometimes simple is simply the best!

 I’ve been on a ‘toast kick’ lately and can’t seem to get enough of ‘burnished to perfection, golden NOT brown please’..
 LOL!

 Decided to ‘bump it up a notch’ yesterday and made a lovely loaf of Quickie Oatmeal Bread and Fresh Blueberry Spread, both recipes from NJFV.
-Well…..needless to say, between Joe and I, plus a few hours later, there’s just a crust of the loaf left this morning.
+Well…..needless to say, between Joe and I and a few hours later, there’s just a crust of the loaf left this morning.
 Happily still quite a bit of jam though, to enjoy for the next week or two.
-I’m actually having some right now….crumbs are a gathering on the keys, no jam so far LOL!!!!
+I’m actually having some right now….crumbs are a gathering on the keys, but no jam so far !! 😉

 FRESH FRUIT SPREADS

 A quick and easy alternative to time-consuming jam recipes.
 Low in sugar too.
-Try it on toast, muffins, even ice cream!!!
+Try it on toast, muffins, with yogurt or even ice cream!!!
 Makes approx. 2 cups.

 2 C. fresh blueberries (if not in season, whole frozen blueberries can be used, thaw and drain thoroughly first)